milandeepak/weatherly/README.md

 - Weather data provided by OpenWeatherMap
 - Icons and design elements from DaisyUI
-- Built with Flask and Tailwind CSS
+- Built with FastAPI and Tailwind CSS